mmomtchev/pymport/README.md

 ## Fully self-contained package

+This is supported only on Windows x64, Linux x64 and macOS x64.

 ```shell
 npm i pymport
 ```

 This will install the pre-built `pymport` binaries and a self-contained Python 3.10 environment.

-You should use `pympip3` to install packages into this environment. `pympip3` is simply a redirection to `node_modules/pymport/lib/binding/<platform>/python -m pip`.
+You should use `pympip3` (or `npx pympip3` if `node_modules/.bin` is not in your `PATH`) to install packages into this environment.
+Running `pympip3 show pip` will show you where these packages live.

-This is supported only on Windows x64, Linux x64 and macOS x64.
+`pympip3` is simply a redirection to `node_modules/pymport/lib/binding/<platform>/python -m pip`.

 ## Using an existing Python environment